BuseKaylan/BusinessAnalytics_Portfolio/README.md

 - Description: You can find polynomial ML model and validation of data.
 - Technologies Used: Python - Numpy, Matplotlib, Scikit Learn

+### Project 3: Cross Validation for Polynomial Model and KNN

+- Description: This project aims that fitting best ML model for dataset via cross validation.
+- Technologies Used: Python - Numpy, Matplotlib, Scikit Learn

 ## Future Plans

 I have exciting plans to explore and work on projects using R-studio in the coming days.
 Stay tuned for more updates!